Death by Sexy

 Death by Sexy is the second album by the American rock group Eagles of Death Metal.
-It was rumoured to be released in summer 2005 but was pushed back to be released in the United States on April 11, 2006.
+It was rumored to be released in summer 2005 but was pushed back to be released in the United States on April 11, 2006.
 It was released in Europe on July 3, 2006.

 The album cover of Death by Sexy has elements similar to the covers of The Rolling Stones' 1971 album Sticky Fingers, Mötley Crüe's 1981 album Too Fast For Love, and Loverboy's 1981 album Get Lucky.
 The track "Don't Speak (I Came to Make a Bang!)" was featured in a 2008 Nike commercial directed by Guy Ritchie, which included the likes of Zlatan Ibrahimović, Cristiano Ronaldo, Cesc Fàbregas, and Ronaldinho.
 It is also featured in the 2006 video game Need for Speed: Carbon.
 The track "Chase the Devil" is featured in the 2006 video game Tony Hawk's Project 8.